archelogos/CarND-Advanced-Lane-Lines/README.md

 With the coefficients properly calculated, the next logical step was to start the pipeline process with the distortion correction.

-The pipeline can be divided in 2 bigs phases.
+The pipeline can be divided in 2 phases.
 The first one related to the image processing (distortion correction, binary-image transformation and perspective warping), and the second one oriented to the lines finding.

-As it's already mentioned, it was needed to distorted the raw test images.
-In this case is more complicated to see the differences between both images, but in the corners the distortion is stonger.
+In the sample images is more complicated to see the differences between both images, but the effect is more remarkably in the corners.

 ![alt text][image2]

-In this case it was necessary to use the ```cv2.undistort()``` method: [Undistort](./lane_lines_detection.ipynb#Undistort)
+In this case it was necessary to use the method ```cv2.undistort()```: [Undistort](./lane_lines_detection.ipynb#Undistort)

-In the majority of these steps, all transformations and processing was coded with lambda functions in order to do the code simpler.
+In the majority of these steps, all transformations and processing steps were done with lambda functions in order to do the code simpler.

 ### 2. Color Transform and gradients

-Once the image has been correctly distorted, the next step was to transform it to a binary image.
-To do that, we set some color thresholds where the lane lines are likely well-detected.
-It was also set a gradient transformation in the coordinate 'x' to detect vertical lines much easier.
+Once the images have been correctly distorted, the next step was to transform them to binary images.
+To do that, some color thresholds were set on order to detect the lane lines more easily.
+It was also set a gradient transformation in the coordinate 'x' to detect vertical lines properly.

-Following the recommendations from the lessons and doing some research at the same time, the final binary was made computing the following transformations:
+The final binary images were made computing the following transformations:

-- Gradient in **'x'** with a 40-100 threshold and kernel of 7 (to get smoothier edges)
+- Gradient in **'x'** with a 40-100 threshold and kernel of 7 (to get smoother edges)
 - The **S channel (HLS)** with a threshold of 170-255
 - The **H channel (HSV)** with a threshold of 170-255